 You may not do well on a formulation, however, due to one or two particular ingredients that aren’t right for your brain.
 In this case, talk to your doctor about what individual compounds may work best for you.

 I have gotten great feedback on the “Sleep Master Sleep Mask” available on Amazon.com if you don’t have a place to sleep that is completely dark.
+Remember however as noted above that your skin will detect light in the room.

 Additionally, if you can’t sleep due to noise then I recommend the following ear plugs on Amazon.com: 3M 312-1261 Single Use E-A-R Soft FX Bell Shape Polyurethane Foam Uncorded Earplugs (1 Pair Per Poly Bag, 200/PR Per Single Box).